Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add: Excess Risk Analysis for Imbalanced Classification

 \section{Excess Risk Analysis for Imbalanced Classification}

-In this section, we establish a fundamental limitation on the balanced excess risk when training on imbalanced data augmented with synthetic minority samples.
-The key obstruction is a \emph{distribution bias} induced by (i) the effective class weighting in the augmented training population and (ii) the mismatch between the synthetic distribution $\cP_{\mathrm{syn}}$ and the true minority distribution $\cP_1$.
-We begin by making these two effects explicit through a decomposition of the synthetic population risk, and then use it to characterize $\cR(\hat{\btheta})-\cR(\btheta^*)$.
+In this section, we establish a fundamental limitation on balanced excess risk with synthetic minority augmentation.
+The central obstruction is \emph{distribution bias} arising from (i) the effective class weighting in the augmented training population and (ii) mismatch between the synthetic distribution $\cP_{\mathrm{syn}}$ and the true minority distribution $\cP_1$.
+We first decompose the synthetic population risk, and use it to characterize $\cR(\hat{\btheta})-\cR(\btheta^*)$.

 \paragraph*{A key decomposition of the synthetic risk.} Recall the balanced population risk $\cR(\btheta)$ and the synthetic population risk $\tilde{\cR}(\btheta)$.
 A direct calculation yields

 To streamline notation, define